 Multicultural Programs & Student Diversity Council

-The Warner Pacific College Student Diversity Council (SDC) is one of six branches of ASWPC student leadership at Warner Pacific.
+The Warner Pacific University Student Diversity Council (SDC) is one of six branches of ASWPU student leadership at Warner Pacific.
 SDC is committed to promoting justice and equity on and off campus by educating about, advocating for, and celebrating people from diverse backgrounds.

 The Multicutlural Organizations are supported by the Student Diversity Council

 Bridge Builders (creating shared space for conversations pertaining to faith and sexuality)

 Have an idea for SDC or interested in starting a Multicutlural Org?
 Let SDC know!
 Contact AWSPC@warnerpacific.edu

 Cross-cultural engagement provides an opportunity for personal development, social-awareness, and intellectual growth through interactions with people and worldviews that are different from your own!
 Every year 2-4 WPU students take the opportunity to spend a semester off campus at one of the Best Semester programs.
 Check out the 9 locations (3 state side and 6 international) and learn how to apply! .

 Love athletics?
 Check out the official Athletic calendar and support your WPU Knights.
 Want to play?
 Start or join a team and get involved in Intraumurals!

 Remember to track your attendance to Athletic events and Intramural games to get your Warner PAC points.
 Have questions?
 Contact AWSPC@warnerpacific.edu

 Campus Ministries exists to help you explore holistic spirituality.
 We see our regular gatherings (chapel, small groups, and special events) as opportunities to dive into your own questions and purpose within a safe and inclusive community.
 WPU believes our Christ-centered mission is one of the best ways to build community and offer guidance that is Life-Informing, Life-Inspiring and Live'able.